Platinum, a Truly Noble Metal

 This is a much higher temperature needed than when working with gold.
 Another ‘annoyance’ is that platinum is easily contaminated during the working process.
 A clean environment is essential.
 To avoid gold dust or metal filings melting into platinum pieces, you must use platinum-only tools.
 I have dedicated tools that are different from those that I use to create gold jewelry.

 Polishing platinum is also more complicated than polishing gold or silver.
-To achieve a pristine final finish, many steps must be carefully performed at the bench.
+Many steps must be carefully performed at the bench to achieve a pristine final finish.
 Even though the work is challenging, the result is amazingly beautiful.
 When platinum is finished the right way, the luster is impeccable.
 Want to explore our platinum work?
 Click here.
-(Does this part seems repeat with the ending?
-May be i should take it off here?)

-• Platinum is much heavier than gold with a density of 21.45 g/cm3.
-Let’s translate that…a six-inch block of solid platinum weighs about 167 pounds!
+Heavier Than Gold: Platinum is much denser than gold, with a density of 21.45 g/cm³.
+To put that in perspective, a six-inch block of solid platinum weighs about 167 pounds!

-• The first written reference to platinum was in 1557 by an Italian physician named Julius Scaliger.
-He described a specimen from Central America as a metal that wouldn’t melt during the processing of gold.
-(Remember the much higher temperature needed to work with platinum…)
+Earliest Historical Reference: The first written mention of platinum dates back to 1557 by Italian physician Julius Scaliger.
+He described a specimen from Central America as a metal that wouldn’t melt during the processing of gold - Remember the much higher temperature needed to work with platinum?

-• Today, platinum is a key metal used in fine jewelry but is still essential for many uses beyond adornment.
-Its resistance to oxidation from bodily fluids means it is perfect for components in pacemakers, catheters, and dental crowns.
+Modern Uses: Today, platinum is a key metal in fine jewelry, but its applications extend far beyond adornment.
+Its resistance to oxidation from bodily fluids makes it ideal for components in pacemakers, catheters, and dental crowns.